deployEMDS/technical-documentation/tests/sharing_agreement/negotiation/negotiating_sharing_agreement/test_4_2_1_7/result_simpl.md

 ### Results
 #### Assessment

-[Simpl-Open](https://code.europa.eu/simpl/simpl-open) uses the EDC connector for data space protocol implementation.
+[Simpl-Open](https://code.europa.eu/simpl/simpl-open) uses the EDC connector for [Dataspace Protocol](https://docs.internationaldataspaces.org/ids-knowledgebase/dataspace-protocol) implementation.
 Consequently, the console logs from the EDC connector are also available within the [Simpl-Open](https://code.europa.eu/simpl/simpl-open) project.
 However, since the current deployment primarily consists of microservices on a Kubernetes cluster, maintaining constant visibility on the logs is challenging.
 To address this lack of transparency, SIMPL uses Elasticsearch and Kibana to store and visualize the logs.